frederik7741/P3/README.md

 Our project scope includes the implementation of image processing algorithms to automate the counting of exercise repetitions.
 The system is designed to provide feedback, offer a user-friendly interface, and log data for further analysis.
 ## Dependencies
 Ensure that you have the following dependencies installed on your system before running the Stroke Rehabilitation Exercise Repetition Counter:

+### Python and Packages
+For using this system there are some Dependencies you need on your pc all of the packages can be downloaded in your code editor using the pip install (Name) in your terminal.

  **Python (3.7)**
    - The image processing is developed using the programming languages Python, and it is essential to have Python installed on your system.
 Download and install Python from [python.org](https://www.python.org/).